maximiranda/umbrella-insurance/content/en/docs/prologue/documentation.md

 toc: true
 ---

 We built our website using Hugo, a modern static site generator for fast and efficient development.
-Our website provides a detailed record of our project's design, development, and features to give you valuable insights into our work.
+Our website provides a detailed record of our project's <code>design, development, and features</code> to give you valuable insights into our work.
 Thank you for checking out our documentation, and stay tuned for more updates from our team!